 No. 11 Kansas State vs. Iowa State - AP Photo Gallery

-The 2009 season saw one of the greatest legends in college football return to the sidelines in hopes of revitalizing a program that he once built, piece by piece, into a national force.
-And, after four seasons back in charge, Bill Snyder has done just that - and then some.
+The architect of the "greatest turnaround in college football history" returned to the sidelines in 2009 with hopes of revitalizing a program that he once built, piece by piece, into a national force.
+And, after six seasons back in charge, he has done just that -- and then some.

-In 2011, Snyder's Wildcats jumped out to a 7-0 start - the best in 12 years - which included big wins at Miami, against 15th-ranked Baylor and at Texas Tech.
-Following a two-game skid to a pair of nationally-ranked teams, the Wildcats got back into the win column with a thrilling four-overtime victory over Texas A&M before ending the year with wins at Texas and against Iowa State.
+In 2011, Snyder's Wildcats jumped out to a 7-0 start -- the best in 12 years -- which included big wins at Miami, against 15th-ranked Baylor and at Texas Tech.
+Following a two-game skid to a pair of nationally-ranked teams, the Wildcats got back into the win column with a thrilling four-overtime victory over Texas A&M -- the longest conference game in Big 12 history -- before ending the year with wins at Texas and against Iowa State.

-For his efforts in 2011, Snyder was named the Woody Hayes National Coach of the Year, as well as picking up national coaching honors from Sporting News, Rivals.com and CBSSports.com, and the Big 12 Coach of the Year by the AP and Big 12 Coaches.
-He also tutored 11 players to All-Big 12 honors, including Defensive Newcomer of the Year Arthur Brown and Offensive Freshman of the Year and Walter Camp All-Americans Tyler Lockett and Nigel Malone.
+For his efforts in 2011, Snyder was named the Woody Hayes National Coach of the Year, as well as picking up national coaching honors from Sporting News, Rivals.com and CBSSports.com, and the Big 12 Coach of the Year by the AP and league's coaches.
+He also tutored 11 players to All-Big 12 honors, including the Defensive Newcomer of the Year in Brown and the Offensive Freshman of the Year in Lockett, who, along with Nigel Malone, was named a Walter Camp All-American.

 In 2010, Snyder's Wildcats jumped out to a 5-1 start, which included big wins over UCLA, Conference USA Champion UCF and Iowa State, behind All-Big 12 running back Daniel Thomas, who became the fastest Wildcat in school history (in terms of games) to rush for 1,000 yards.

-In his first season back as the head man of the Wildcat program, Snyder led the Wildcats to a 6-6 record in 2009 and a second place finish in the Big 12 North.
-In fact, K-State was just one win away from advancing to the Big 12 Championship game as the Wildcats played at Nebraska in the season finale with a championship game berth on the line.
-Not bad for a program that was picked by most preseason publications to finish fifth or even sixth in the 2009 Big 12 North race.
+In his first season back as the head man of the Wildcat program, Snyder led the Wildcats to a 6-6 record in 2009 and a second-place finish in the Big 12 North.
+In fact, K-State was just one win away from advancing to the Big 12 Championship game as the Wildcats played at Nebraska in the regular-season finale with a championship game berth on the line.

 K-State claimed more First Team All-Big 12 selections on offense than any other school with four.
-Big 12 Newcomer of the Year Daniel Thomas led the league in rushing, while Nick Stringer, Jeron Mastrud and Brandon Banks also garnered first team All-Big 12 accolades.
+Thomas, the Big 12 Newcomer of the Year, led the league in rushing, while Nick Stringer, Jeron Mastrud and Brandon Banks also garnered First Team All-Big 12 accolades.

-But to fully understand the turnaround ushered in by Snyder at Kansas State one must only consider that the Wildcats were in the midst of an 0-26-1 run when he was hired.
+Named the 32nd head football coach at K-State on Nov.
+30, 1988, and again as the 34th on Nov.
+24, 2008, Snyder has amassed a 187-94-1 (.665) record during his tenure with the Wildcats, including a 109-71-1 (.605) mark in Big 8/12 games.
+His 187 victories are more than four times the man in second place on K-State's all-time coaching victories list and rank 32nd in FBS history.
+But to fully understand the turnaround ushered in by Snyder at Kansas State one must only consider that the Wildcats had not won a game in the two previous seasons prior to his arrival.
 It also took K-State 51 seasons (1938-1988) to total just 130 wins, while the 12 head coaches prior to Snyder's arrival in Manhattan combined to win just 116 games from 1945-1988.

 And Snyder continued to break new ground with the Wildcats.
 Kansas State's 35-7 victory over top-ranked Oklahoma in the 2003 Big 12 Championship game lifted K-State to its first conference championship since Pappy Waldorf's 1934 squad and secured the school's first BCS bowl berth in the Tostitos Fiesta Bowl.